Litecoin Climbs 11% In a Green Day By Investing.com - Up News Info

 Litecoin Climbs 11% In a Green Day

-Over the past seven days, Litecoin has seen a rise in value, as it gained 40.84%.
-The volume of Litecoin traded in the twenty-four hours to time of writing was $9.000B or 3.74% of the total volume of all cryptocurrencies.
-It has traded in a range of $268.6007 to $383.8191 in the past 7 days.
+Over the past seven days, Litecoin has seen a drop in value, as it lost 5.83%.
+The volume of Litecoin traded in the twenty-four hours to time of writing was $6.768B or 3.03% of the total volume of all cryptocurrencies.
+It has traded in a range of $291.6249 to $412.8018 in the past 7 days.

 Elsewhere in cryptocurrency trading